manoj-hans/coding-project/SOLUTION.md

 - **Unified Time Management**: Times are managed in a unified time zone within the backend, with conversions handled at the application level for user interactions.
 - **Privacy and Security**: Users maintain control over their calendars and events, with robust security measures in place to protect user data.

+## Known Limitations and Declarations

+### Calendar Comparison
+- **Date for Comparison**: The "Compare Calendars" feature currently compares the calendars of both demo users specifically for June 24, 2024 (Monday).
+This is intended for demonstration purposes and showcases the system's ability to identify overlapping available slots between two users.

+### Availability Schedules
+- **Configurability**: The Availability Schedule, or simply "Schedule," should be regarded as a configurable entity that can be replicated across multiple calendars.
+This design allows each calendar to have its unique event management but follows predefined availability patterns set in the schedules.
+This setup enables versatile yet consistent scheduling capabilities across different user calendars.

+### Calendar Expiry and Meeting Slots
+- **Handling Incompleteness**: Fields such as calendar expiry and specific meeting slots exist within the database schema but are not fully implemented or handled in the current system version.
+Future updates will aim to address these aspects to enhance functionality and user experience.

+### Timezone Management
+- **Current Implementation**: All time-related data are currently stored in UTC.
+Although the system is capable of supporting timezone specifications at the calendar or user level, this functionality is not yet implemented.
+Users should be aware that all displayed times are in UTC, and any conversions to local times must be manually handled outside the system.

+These declarations are intended to acknowledge the system's current limitations and provide transparency about its capabilities and areas for future development.

 ## Models